Nuno-Jesus/Make-A-Make/README.md

 	<image src=images/graph_1.png width=65%>
 </div>

-In the terminal, you must use the following command:
+In the terminal, run:

 	make <target>

-...where `target` is the name of the rule you want to run.
-In this case, we need both `main.c` and `hello.c` file to be compiled, so you must run:
+...where `<target>` is the name of the rule you want to run.
+In this case, we need both `main.c` and `hello.c` file to be compiled, so you can run:

 	make all

 > **Note**
-> If if the target field is ommited, by default, the first written rule will be executed (from top to bottom).
-Make sure you place your primary rule above all others.
+> If the `<target>` field is ommited, the Makefile will execute the first rule.
 And yes, this example is not doing that, the primary rule should be 'all'.

 You should see something like this on the terminal:
 ```zsh